Need Help?

 Need professional advice for your consent to let with LiveMore Capital?
 There are various implications when it comes to letting out your property with an existing residential mortgage - you should seek professional assistance.

-Should the tenure of your property be leasehold, the provisions in the lease may prevent you from letting or require that you to have a license to do so from the freeholder.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
+If your property is leasehold, the lease may prohibit you from letting or require that you to have a license to do so from the freeholder.
+If such restrictions are not strictly observed you may be in violation of the lease.
 This could potentially result in the freeholder commencing forfeiture proceedings.